suncoast-devs/handbook/assignments/algorithms-atm.md

 ## Objectives

-- Continue working with algorithmic thinking
+- Continue working with algorithmic thinking.

 ## Requirements

 Write your answers in a _text_ file on your computer.
 If you have `Visual Studio Code` installed, feel free to use it.
-Otherwise use `Notepad` or `TextEdit`.
+Otherwise, use `Notepad` or `TextEdit`.

 ### ATM Features and Questions

-- If the machine is inactive, display a sequence of three images in sequence.
+- If the machine is inactive, display a sequence of three images.
 - If the machine is inactive, allow a user touch to stop showing the images and begin the logic below.
 - Users must insert their card at some point.
 When to insert the card?
 When to give back the card?
 - What should the ATM do if the account doesn't exist or the card is invalid?